because fining a public funded resource will REALLY make the problem go away.

 The number of times Brits' sensitive data has been lost or leaked in the UK has risen 1,000 per cent over the past five years.
 Councils recorded the biggest increase in breaches of data protection law, according to figures obtained by a Freedom of Information Act request.
-The stats from the Information Commissioner’s Office (ICO …
+The stats from the Information Commissioner’s Office ( …

 because fining a public funded resource will REALLY make the problem go away.